syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ### How does Syncfusion Theming utilize CSS Variables?

-We have integrated CSS variable support into our Material 3 theme.
-In this theme, CSS variables with rgb() values are employed for our color variables.
+The Material 3 theme in our system incorporates CSS variable support, utilizing CSS variables with rgb() values for color customization.

 ```css
 :root {